marcanalella/remida/internalDesign/project2.md

       Example
   - type: image_section
+    images:
-    image: images/internalDesign/project2/photo1.jpg
+    - path: images/internalDesign/project2/photo1.jpg
       image_alt: Design Is One 1
       caption: This is the caption of the image
-    width: wide
 seo:
   title: Design Is One
   description: This is the sample project description